 For anyone who doesn’t “get” gaming, The Last of Us is the game I suggest they play.
 This is a heart-pumping tale, one that's packed with action and excitement, grim realism, and bucket-loads of emotion.

-That’s right, I played the game through in one sitting.
-I was glued, this game had layers to it.
-I was so conditioned to playing mindless games with surface level characters that when this game fell in my lap, I consumed it completely.
-The world building in this game is unmatched, with subtle hints of “non-story” elements scattered across the game.
+The world-building in this game is unmatched, with subtle hints of “non-story” elements scattered across the game.
 You gather story details of characters you will never meet, painting a bleak picture that your journey through this dystopian world is just one example amongst many others that weren’t as fortunate.

-So that is our list.
-I know, there are so many eligible entries that have missed the cut.
-If you want to put forth your own top 10 for this year's National Video Game Day, then please enter your list into the comments below.
+So that's our list.
+If you want to put forth your own top 10 for this year's National Video Games Day, then please enter it in the comments below.